Close

 • 10:00 PM: Final potty outing before bedtime

-Keep feeding times steady (7:30 AM, 12:00 PM, 5:00 PM) and follow walking routines to reduce stress.
+Keep feeding times steady and follow walking routines to reduce stress.

 Encouraging good habits helps puppies enjoy their crate.
 Reinforcement can turn crate time into something to look forward to.

-• Offering small, easy-to-eat treats like freeze-dried chicken or tiny cheese cubes
+• Offering small, easy-to-eat treats

 • Introducing a special toy used only during crate time

-• Staying calm and quiet when correcting unwanted actions like barking or scratching at the crate
+• Staying calm and quiet when correcting unwanted actions

 • Whining or barking: Speak softly and wait for quiet before giving attention.
-If this continues or worsens, ask a vet to check for health issues.

-5. Create a welcoming crate environment
+5. Create a Welcoming Crate Environment

 Make the crate inviting with: